raaidarshad/nabu-core/README.md

 # ETL

 ### Run locally
+First set up the db.
+Raaid, you have a shortcut set up called `pgrun`, which is
+actually: `docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`

+Then run `init_db.py` with the correct credentials for the local PostgreSQL instance.

-From the project root directory, run `dagit -f etl/repositories.py` in one terminal, then run `dagster-daemon run` in another.
+Next, From the project root directory, run `dagit -f etl/repositories.py` in one terminal, then run `dagster-daemon run` in another.
+Go to `http://127.0.0.1:3000` in your browser.
+Use the UI to turn on schedules and sensors or manually kick off jobs.